RESCHEDULED - USSOCOM RFI Rapid Experimentation of Prototyping in Learning Environments 26-1: Counter-Unmanned Systems (C-UxS)

 - Modular, Low SWaP-CUxS & Rapidly Produced Systems.

-- Unmanned and Autonomous Systems (UAS/UxS): Capabilities such as EM Hardening, Swarming/Collaborative Autonomy, Enhanced Survivability, Multi-Modal/Multi-Domain UxS, Heterogeneous Teaming & UxS Swarming.
+- Unmanned and Autonomous Systems (UAS/UxS): EM Hardening, Swarming/Collaborative Autonomy, Enhanced Survivability, Multi-Modal/Multi-Domain capabilities, Heterogeneous Teaming, Human-Machine Interface (HMI) & AI/Sensor Integration.

 - Blue Force Awareness Technology.